 4. Sudden Changes in Blood Pressure

-Opioids work by lowering blood pressure, while alcohol raises blood pressure.
+Opioids lower blood pressure, while alcohol raises blood pressure.
 Combining both substances can cause sudden fluctuations in blood pressure, which can be fatal for those who suffer from other serious health conditions, such as heart disease or a history of stroke.

 5. Fainting